How to Deal with Frizzy Hair in 4 Easy Steps

 Many women deal with frizzy and messy hair.
 Besides giving you a rugged look, the hair may test your patience to the limits when it comes to managing it.

-The good news is that the right routine when you wash, style or treat your hair can put you on the path to enjoying your shiny and glossy mane once again.
+The good news is that the right routine when you wash, style, or treat your hair can put you on the path to enjoying your shiny mane once again.